-Abdoulaye Gueye had 14 points on 6 of 7 shooting and grabbed seven rebounds for Georgia Tech (11-11, 3-6), which has dropped five of its last six games.
+Abdoulaye Gueye scored 15 points and pulled down seven rebounds for Georgia Tech (11-11, 3-6), which has dropped five of six games.
+Gueye made 6 of 7 shots from the floor and scored in double figures for a sixth straight game.

 Georgia Tech: The Yellow Jackets made just 3 of 21 shots from 3-point range.